Admission Acceptance Checklist - print this checklist to help you track what you need to do to complete the admission

 ALL STUDENTS accepting offers of admission are REQUIRED to purchase the following

-- Medical Document Manager - this is where you will submit your H&P, CPR cards, and other required items for
+- Health Portal - this is where you will submit your H&P, CPR cards, and other required items for

 admission to the program and throughout.
 (After graduation, you will retain the ability